Updated: Aug 4

-Our streets are meticulously named and numbered to clearly show where we are.
-We automatically turn on our GPS when we drive to a new place.
-It’s hard to get lost nowadays.
+Our streets are meticulously named and numbered to show where we are.
+Our GPS guides us when we drive to a new place.
+It’s hard to get lost in a country like ours in the modern era.
 When did you get lost last time?
-Was it when your cellphone ran out of battery?
+Was it when your cell phone ran out of battery?

 In such a time of confusion and helplessness, there is only one whom you can ask: yourself.

-Close your eyes and ask your inner wisdom where you are now and which way you are heading next.
-Feel the vibration of the earth under your feet and sense the ray of sunlight coming from a certain direction.
+Close your eyes and ask your inner wisdom where you are now and which way you need to go.
+Feel the vibration of Earth under your feet and sense the ray of sunlight coming from a particular direction.
 Listen to the birds and taste the winds.